Key Takeaways

 } );

 Krebs’ post also pointed to this nifty tool to see if your site was used in the recent DDOS attack.
 Thats right…some WordPress websites were used to attack other sites without the owner’s knowledge!
 Imagine being sued for something that your website did without your knowledge.
-Definitely not fun.
+Definitely not a fun liability.
 At least your Cyber Liability Insurance will kick in to cover you, right?

 WordPress security issues resolved.
 Update your settings right now!